GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 To see all messages that are being generated in Cloud Logging from your logpoint, click the **Logs** tab in the middle of the UI.
 This brings up an embedded viewer for the logs.

-## The Cloud observability products: Monitoring, Logging, and Error Reporting
+## The Cloud Observability products: Monitoring, Logging, and Error Reporting

 Next, learn about Cloud Observability products!